-At home, you should have someone to look after you, at least for the first day.
+At home, you should have someone look after you, at least for the first day.
 Try to keep your leg elevated and put ice on it for a day or two to reduce swelling and pain.
-You will also need to change your dressing.
+You’ll also need to change your dressing.
 Your doctor or surgeon will tell you when to do these things and for how long.
 You will probably need to see your surgeon for a follow-up appointment a few days after the procedure.

-Your doctor will give you an exercise regimen to follow at home to help your knee recover, or will recommend a physical therapist to see until you are able to use your knee normally.
+Your doctor will give you an exercise regimen to follow at home to help your knee recover, or will recommend a physical therapist to see until you’re able to use your knee normally.
 The exercises are necessary to help restore your full range of motion and to strengthen your muscles.
 With the proper care, your outlook after having this procedure is excellent.

-Written by: Mary Ellen Ellis
+Written by: Mary Ellen Ellison: Sep 14, 2017

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.

 Enter any list of prescription drugs and see how they interact with each other and with other substances.
 Go.

 Enter its color and shape information, and this tool helps you identify it.
 Go.